Anti-Inflammatory Diet Plan →

 Nourishing Garden Veggie Vegan Buddha Bowl!
 This wholesome and healthy Buddha bowl recipe, (aka hippie bowls) is filled with superfood ingredients and a delicious way to get a variety of nutrients into your diet!
 Gluten free, easy, Buddha approved!

-garden veggie vegan buddha bowls (gluten free)
+garden veggie vegan buddha bowls (gluten free) this for later

 Don’t judge me.
 But today, I have another “power” bowl recipe that uses up the best of leftover ingredients.
 Yes, a nourishing BUDDHA-FUL BOWL!
 No really, it looks like you just planted a summer garden in this bowl then everything sprouted.
 Yes, I just took the term plant based to a whole new level!
 Too much perhaps?
 Nah.
 I’m all about the hippie factor.
 Plus I have a MEGA importanto reason why this garden veggie vegan buddha bowl needs to happen in your life.